-A spinal cord injury that occurs as a result of trauma such as a vehicle crash or fall from a building as opposed to a non-traumatic injury which occurs as a result of illness (e.g. cancer) or birth defect.
+A spinal cord injury that occurs as a result of trauma such as a vehicle crash or fall from a building as opposed to a non-traumatic injury which occurs as a result of illness (e.g. cancer or infection), degenerative changes, or birth defect.